adhi2k/Ex-10---Implementation-of-Classical-Planning-Algorithm/README.md

-# ExpNo:10 Implementation of Classical Planning Algorithm
+# Exp No: 10 Implementation of Classical Planning Algorithm

 **NAME:  ADHITHYA K**